 In May 2019, the Company settled the restated management services agreement ("MSA"), including the long-term incentive arrangement (the "LTIA"), between the Company and Jay S. Hennick, the Company's Founder and Chairman.
 As part of the settlement, the Multiple Voting Shares of the Company were converted into Subordinate Voting Shares on a one-for-one basis for no consideration, thereby eliminating the Company's dual class share structure.
 For consideration of \$314,379, which is the purchase price determined with reference to the LTIA formula provided in the restated MSA, FirstService acquired all of the shares in the company which indirectly held the MSA.
 The Company, under the terms of the transaction: (a) paid \$62,900 (approximately C\$84,300) in cash; and issued a total of 2,918,860 Subordinate Voting Shares.
-Subsequent to the completion of the transaction, the MSA was terminated, thereby eliminating the LTIA and all future fees and other entitlements owing thereafter, and the Company filed an amendment to its articles that re-classified its Subordinate Voting Shares.
-The settlement of the LTIA was considered a modification of a share-based payment arrangement, which was accounted for as compensation expense in the Company's Consolidated Statements of Cash Flows.
+Subsequent to the completion of the transaction, the MSA was terminated, thereby eliminating the LTIA and all future fees and other entitlements owing thereafter, and the Company filed an amendment to its articles that re-classified its Subordinate Voting Shares as Common Shares.
+The settlement of the LTIA was considered a modification of a share-based payment arrangement, which was accounted for as compensation expense in the Company's Consolidated Statements of Earnings.
+The net cash impact was included in operating activities in the Company's Consolidated Statements of Cash Flows.

-20. Related party transactions
+21. Related party transactions

 The Company has entered into office space rental arrangements and property management contracts with senior managers of certain subsidiaries.
 These senior managers are usually also minority shareholders of the subsidiaries.
 The business purpose of the transactions is to rent office space for the Company and to generate property management revenues for the Company.
-The recorded amount of the rent expense for the year ended December 31, 2019 was \$1,330 (2018 - \$1,156).
+The recorded amount of the rent expense for the year ended December 31, 2020 was \$2,844 (2019 - \$1,330).
 These amounts are settled monthly in cash, and are priced at market rates.
 The rental arrangements have fixed terms of up to 10 years.

-As at December 31, 2019, the Company had \$2,564 of loans receivable from minority shareholders (December 31, 2018 - \$2,064).
+As at December 31, 2020, the Company had \$2,421 of loans receivable from minority shareholders (December 31, 2019 - \$2,564).
 The business purpose of the loans receivable was to finance the sale of non-controlling interests in subsidiaries to senior managers.
 The loan amounts are measured based on the formula price of the underlying non-controlling interests, and interest rates are determined based on market rates plus a spread.
 The loans generally have terms of 5 to 10 years, but are open for repayment without penalty at any time.

-21. Segmented information
+22. Segmented information